ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 hard to guarantee all operations within your data structures are `atomic`, so you have to introduce several indirection layers to make it work.
 Pieces that have to be synchronised are also hard to identify.
-In more complex scenarios you have to also think about the access patterns, and despite the operations themselves look safe, one can still end up with an unpredictable state when using a combination of those.
+In more complex scenarios, you have to also think about the access patterns, and despite the operations themselves look safe, one can still end up with an unpredictable state when using a combination of those.